 - 1 tbsp olive oil

-- Prepare the filling: Melt the butter with 1 tbsp olive oil in a large pan over medium-high heat.
-Strip in the thyme leaves.
-Add the onions and Brussels sprouts, season with salt and pepper, and cook for 20 minutes, stirring occasionally, until soft but not browned.
-Remove from the heat and let cool.
+- Prep the Filling: Melt butter and olive oil in a pan.
+Strip in the thyme leaves, then sauté the onions and sprouts with salt and pepper for 20 minutes until soft and sweet.

-- Blind bake the pastry: Line the chilled pastry case with baking paper and fill it with rice or baking beans, pressing them to the edges.
-Bake for 15 minutes, then remove the paper and rice and bake for another 5 minutes, until lightly golden.
 Let cool.

+- Blind Bake the Crust: Line the pastry with baking paper and fill with baking beans or rice.
+Bake at 170ºC (325ºF) for 15 minutes.
+Remove paper and bake another 5 minutes until lightly golden.
+Cool slightly.

-- Mix the filling: In a large bowl, combine the grated Cheddar, ricotta, and crumbled blue cheese.
-Season with black pepper.
-Crack in the eggs and mix well.
-Stir in the cooled Brussels sprouts mixture, then fold in the cream.
+- Mix the Filling: In a bowl, combine Cheddar, ricotta, blue cheese, and pepper.
+Add eggs and cream, then stir in the cooled sprouts and onions.

 Recipe Tips

-- Let the pie cool before slicing: This helps the filling set properly, so you get neat slices instead of a runny mess.
+- Let it cool before slicing: This helps the filling set, so your slices are neat and delicious.

-- Refrigerate: Let the pie cool to room temperature.
-Cover it tightly with clingfilm (plastic wrap) or store it in an airtight container.
-It can be kept in the fridge for up to 3 days.
+- Refrigerate: Let it cool completely, then cover or store in an airtight container for up to 3 days.

-- Freeze: Wrap the pie well in clingfilm (plastic wrap) and foil, or store slices in an airtight container.
+- Freeze: Wrap whole or sliced pie tightly in clingfilm and foil.
 Freeze for up to 2 months.
-Thaw overnight in the fridge before reheating.
+Defrost overnight in the fridge.

 Nutrition Facts